 Mari indicates that we are waiting for Sonda's response regarding the proposal made by Véronique.

 Action: Sonda to provide comments to Mari/Véronique on the proposed Stock Lending Deadline MP.

+CA 210 - Overelection/subscription market practice review

+The action Item on this point which was to write a CR and submit it to SWIFT was not done on time (before the June 1st deadline) and therefore it will have to be resubmitted for SR2016 before June 1st 2015.

 Next conference call